ahmedk92/Prefetched/README.md

 This technique is not presented as a superior alternative (or even an equal alternative) to pagination.
 Pagination deals with batching expensive data (from a databse, web service) that can take significant time to be fetched, and such fetching can even fail.
 This technique deals with data that we know that can be fetched fast, and won't possibly fail while doing so.
+Also, pagination logic is annoying for some people (like me 😅), so it may be an overkill for such situations.

+Moreover, bi-directional pagination in a `UITableView` can cause some noticeable jumps, especially when going in the negative directions (upwards) due to changing the source data and calling `reloadData`.
+This technique avoids that with the cost of possible blocking if scrolling is fast enough.